markwragg/markwragg.github.io/_posts/2018-01-17-the-powershell-tool-scorecard.md

 > Score: __ / -25

 ---
 > **Final Score: __ / 50**

----
-In case any of the concepts above are unfamiliar to you below are explanations of them and why they are considered important:
+---In case any of the concepts above are unfamiliar to you below are explanations of them and why they are considered important:

 **1. Have you declared `[cmdletbinding()]`?**